Preschool for All Advisory Committee

 Voters in Multnomah County overwhelmingly supported “Preschool for All” on Nov.
 3, with 64 percent of voters approving the measure to extend early education to children across the County.
 Measure 26-214 also directs the Department of County Human Services to administer the program.

 Preschool for All (PFA) will give 3 and 4 year olds in Multnomah County access to free, high-quality, developmentally appropriate, culturally responsive preschool experiences.
 The program is slated to grow over time, increasing the number of children and families that it serves each year.
-Families will be able to apply for slots in early 2022 and preschoolers will start in September of 2022.
 All families in Multnomah County will be eligible to apply and families who currently have the least access to high-quality preschool will be prioritized for the first-available slots.

 The Preschool For All ballot measure requires that an Advisory Committee be established to:

 - Review data and make policy recommendations to the Department of County Human Services, which is responsible for implementing Preschool for All.

 Multnomah County Chair Deborah Kafoury is responsible for appointing 12-15 group members for the Preschool for All Advisory Committee.
 These appointments are then approved by the Multnomah County Board of Commissioners.
 Geographic and racial diversity are key considerations for overall group make-up.

 PFA Advisory Committee Members:

 - Participate for a two year term and are limited to two consecutive terms.